Mecatecno Dragonfly

 Dragonfly Assembly Video

 Mecatechno produced an excellent assembly video for their special dream bikewhich has a claimed weight of just 54.2 kg (119.2 pounds)!
 As of January 2024, the US price is $17,550 and only available by pre-order.
+For comparison, the standard 2024 dragonfly has a US price of $11,299.

 I have embedded the video below.
 If you can, watch at a reduced speed to catch all the details.
 My comments with timestamps follow.